 By navigating slowly, person by person and record by record, you’re much less likely to veer off onto the wrong path.
 You’ll also get to know your ancestors better, and pick up on small details that you would’ve overlooked by simply merging someone else’s tree with your own.
 Those details can make a big difference in picking out your relatives from the crowd.

 You’ll usually find information about the records used to create an index in the front of a book.
-With a database, look for a section called “About” (Ancestry.com) or “Learn More” (FamilySearch.org).
-You might discover the records are available on another website, at a state archives, or on microfilm from the Family History Library (FHL) in Salt Lake City.
-Order FHL microfilm for delivery to your local FamilySearch Center
+With a database, look for a section called “About” (Ancestry.com) or “How to Use This Collection” (FamilySearch).
+You might discover the records are available on another website or at a state archives.

 By now you might be wondering how to organize all this data you’ve been gathering.
 Rather than leave it swirling around in your head or buried in your files, compile it into a chart, spreadsheet or timeline.
 This gives you a quick, grab-and-go reference to use as you’re researching and drawing conclusions about your ancestor’s life.